MSFLabX/awesome-hyperspectral-image-fusion/README.md

 # awesome-hyperspectral-image-fusion
-A list of hyperspectral image fusion resources collected by Fei Peng and Shuo Guo.If you find any important resources are not included, please feel free to contact us.
+A list of hyperspectral image fusion resources collected by Fei Peng and Shuo Guo.
+If you find any important resources are not included, please feel free to contact us.

 ## Contents
 [[Databases](#data)]